massanoori/THRotator/docs/en/_sources/pages/usage.rst.txt

 This checkbox is unchecked by default.

-.. note:: This option is unavailable on Direct3D 8 version since main game window and customization window are not coexistent.
+.. note:: This checkbox is disabled on Touhou 7.

 .. _usage_ui_force_vertical: